Iowa Eviction Notice Templates (5)

 The landlord can commence the eviction process if the tenant remains on the premises after the notice period expires and hasn’t remedied the problem (if possible).

 Forcible entry and detainer suits are handled by small claims court and can be filed online at the Iowa Judicial Branch eFiling web portal.
-The following steps must be completed if the landlord does not yet have an Electronic Document Management System (EDMS) account:
+The landlord will need to create an Electronic Document Management System (EDMS) account and open a new case (see e-filing instructions).

 Step 4 – File Petition for Forcible Entry and Detainer

-Once an EDMS account has been registered and a new case has been filed, the landlord can complete Form 3.6 and Form 3.27.
-If the landlord is requesting money for damages or past due rent, they can also complete Form 3.1.
+Once an EDMS account has been registered and a new case has been filed, the landlord can complete and file Form 3.6 and Form 3.27 online.
+If the landlord is requesting money for damages or past due rent, they should complete Form 3.1.
 A filing fee will be charged at the time of filing.

 Step 5 – Serve Notices

-The original Notice for Forcible Entry and Detainer form and the Appearance and Answer form must be downloaded and delivered to the tenant at least three days before the hearing date.
+The Original Notice and Petition (Form.
+3.6 or 3.1) and Appearance and Answer (Form 3.11) must be downloaded from the “My Filings” section of the landlord’s eFiling account and delivered to the tenant three days before the hearing date.

 Step 6 – Hearing